gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi pulled a string of coins out of the sleeve of his *deel*.
 "Take these and find us a room," he ordered, as if Erileine had done it for him a dozen times before.
-"Somewhere close by---*la*, closer than the Green Pig, if you can.
+"Somewhere close by—*la*, closer than the Green Pig, if you can.
 I would prefer quiet to noisy, and small to large, and a bath above all other things."
 He smiled reassuringly.
 "We won't be long."